usds/us-forms-system/docs/building-a-form/available-components.md

 #### Usage guidelines

-Define the title and subtitle in `formConfig`:
+Define the title and subtitle in `formConfig`.
+For example:
 ```js
 const formConfig = {
   …